euroargodev/argopy/docs/advanced-tools/metadata/sensors.rst

     sensor.type

-And you can look for floats equiped:
+And you can look for floats equipped:

 .. ipython:: python
     :okwarning: